 Having solid copyright statements in place now will help to avoid having issues in the future where you need to go after anyone for using your work.
 Check out my Terms and Conditions Statement Template which includes copyright language for your website.
 Additionally, of course make sure that you’re acting appropriately with regard to your use of other people’s work.

 I know I can’t copy someone’s content, but is it okay to link to other people’s blogs or do I need their permission?

-I get this question a lot, I’m guessing because once people start thinking about the legal side, they get a little worried about potential for issues.
+I get this question a lot, I’m guessing because once people start thinking about the legal side, they get a little worried about potential issues.
 For the most part, there is no legal issue with just linking to someone else’s blog post or website.
 Plus the fact that you are sharing someone’s content, so they will probably be totally fine with it.

 However, if you want to quote a large portion of someone else’s blog post, you might want to ask permission.
 There’s no solid clear line of how much you are allowed to quote before it moves into copyright infringement or plagiarism issues.
 So if you want to quote a large portion of someone else’s work, be sure to get permission first.

 Am I allowed to use images I found on Google?

 This is a HUGE topic and you can read more about images in this blog post – Are Your Images Legal.
 But here’s the short answer – do not just go to Google, search for pics and reuse them on your blog.
 Unless you know that the image has specific indications that it is open for reuse.
 You can also use one of the many stock photo sites, so you can be sure you are only using photos where the copyright owner has given permission for reuse.

 What about celebrity photos or images on store websites?